SBIG Universal

 The DSS Control dialog allows you to change the current mode of operation of a Deep Space Spectrograph.
 Clicking the Position Mode button moves the DSS slit out and configures the grating to show the image.
 Clicking the View Slit Mode button moves the DSS slit into position and configures the grating to show the image.
 Clicking the Grab Spectra Mode button moves the DSS slit into position and configures the grating to show the spectra.

-Important Note: Some SBIG cameras contain interline CCD sensors which can be electronically shuttered, allowing them to achieve shorter exposures than frame-transfer chips, where the exposure duration is limited by the speed of the shutter.
+Important Note: Some SBIG cameras contain interline CCD sensors that can be electronically shuttered, allowing them to achieve shorter exposures than frame-transfer chips, where the exposure duration is limited by the speed of the shutter.
 Unfortunately, the camera electronics behave differently for short exposures than for longer exposures, producing different bias patterns in the camera images.
 To successfully calibrate images from these cameras, bias frames cannot be used to calibrate images whose duration is shorter than .12s.
 These short duration images must be dark subtracted using a dark frame of the same duration as the light frame.
 Similarly, dark frames exposed for less than .12s cannot be scaled to match light exposures of a longer duration.
 For longer exposures, all of the calibration options work normally.

 Note: The plug-in nominally supports TDI rates from 1 msec to 5 sec per row.
 However the fastest usable rate is determined by the speed of your computer, and the slowest by the dark current of your camera.
 With a USB camera on a 1GHz or faster computer, TDI will normally operate well using focal lengths from 400mm to 4000mm.